Comcast/eel/doc/handlers.md

 #### Filters

 Filters are optional.
 You can have zero, one or more filters.
-`Filters` describes a list of patterns that must be matched by the incoming event.
-If the event does not match all of the patterns, EEL will discard the event and not forward it.
+`Filters` describes a list of patterns to be matched against incoming events.
+If an event matches all of the patterns, EEL will discard the event and not forward it.
 A filter lets you choose between by-path syntax and by-example syntax using the `IsFilterByExample` parameter.
 If the parameter `IsFilterInverted` is set to `true`, events will be filtered if they do NOT match the pattern described by `Filter`.